Mapmark/100DaysOfCloud/Journey/003/Readme.md

 ## Next Steps

 Moving forward, let's see if we can create additional resources like Ec2 Instances and through it into the environment!
-I won't go too deep into the resource creation for the network side again in the next follow up, since i've already outlayed it in Day 3.
+I won't go too deep into the resource creation for the network side again in the next follow up, since I've already outlined it in Day 3.

 ## Social Proof